Premiere: 404’s ‘Fearful’ makes use of the British Transport Police’s surveillance slogan

 We’re on our way to a pub in Ladbroke Grove a couple of days before their gig at Brighton’s Loop Festival.
 It’s just round the corner from XL Recordings’ office where Young Turks, the label to which THE XX are signed, also resides.
 Having started the group at school (“Yes, the same one that Hot Chip, Burial and Four Tet went to.
 No, we never knew that at the time.”), to be on the brink of releasing your debut album must feel a little mind blowing.
 Understandably then, they’re a little hesitant at first but very quickly liven up.
 There’s much to be animated about – their truly stunning debut album xx for starters (named because they’ll all have turned 20 before the release).

 Full of late night dreaming and dawn realisations, it’s a curiously private yet inviting record.
 At its heart are the goosebump-inducing, near-whisper duets of Oliver (vocals/bass) and best friend Romy Madley Croft (vocals/lead guitar), which gently weave throughout the minimal yet highly emotive melodies of Baria Qureshi (guitar/keyboard) and Jamie Smith (beats/production).
-From the sweetly simple keys of ‘VCR’ to the R&B chirps of next single ‘Basic Space’ (download the awesome remix by rising 2-step star PARIAH to the right), it melds influences from AALIYAH to THE CURE with elements of shoegaze, R&B and house into a quietly uplifting kind of modern soul.
+From the sweetly simple keys of ‘VCR’ to the R&B chirps of next single ‘Basic Space’, it melds influences from AALIYAH to THE CURE with elements of shoegaze, R&B and house into a quietly uplifting kind of modern soul.

 Earlier in the day they’d been dressed in Gucci and Dior on a photoshoot for a glossy fashion mag.
 All the attention – not to mention the heavy make-up – felt a little strange, apparently.
 So right now, a pint and a chat over the pub stereo strains of ‘Come On Eileen’ is just what’s needed.